laminlabs/bionty-base/docs/configuration.md

 3. `_lndb.yaml`: Stores the currently active ontologies as defined by lamindb.
 Users should never edit this file.
 4. `_local.yaml`: Stores all locally available ontologies.
 Users may edit this file.

-The available and currently active ontologies can also be printed to the console with `TBD`.
+The available and currently active ontologies can also be printed to the console with {func}`bionty.display_available_versions` or {func}`bt.display_active_versions`.

-### Setting default ontologies
+## Setting default ontologies

-TODO
+Details will be added soon.

-### Initializing bionty's defaults for all lamindb instances
+## Initializing bionty's defaults for all lamindb instances

-TODO
+Details will be added soon.